7 Reasons to launch a token

 The need for tokens to have utility and not simply be an investment contract has led to the explosion in ‘tokens as a governance mechanism’.
 Which is the second main use case for why to launch a token.

 Governance, or lack thereof, is an interesting and important aspect to web3 projects.
 Similar to fundraising, it’s a new expression in web3 to a web2 concept.
 Web2 company governance is built around shareholders playing a minimal part and entrusting board members to choose the right executives.
 It’s a mostly inactive governance mechanism that despite being inactive, governs everything in the company — shareholders can in fact fire, hire or sell the company.
 Web3 governance is built around two alternative paradigms: minimal viable governance on the one end and maximally distributed decision making on the other.
 Whether these forms of governance work or not is a discussion for another article⁵.
-It is none the less a reason for laughing a token.
+It is none the less a reason for launching a token.
+You can read more about governance goals and problems here.

 Active token governance